Vyral/sam-levy/_posts/2020-09-11-why-shouldnt-you-overprice-your-home.md

 ---
 {% include youtube.html %}

-*Here’s why overpricing your home will never do you any favors.*

-Today’s message is for sellers: It’s important not to overprice your home.
-We all feel our house is worth at least a bit more than market value, but when you’re considering selling, you should sit down with a real estate agent and review the data.
-Here are a few reasons why it’s crucial not to overprice your property:
+When you’re selling your home, don’t overprice it.
+We all like to think our house is worth just a little more than the market says, but overpricing your home can actually cost you time, money, and peace of mind.
+Let me give you three reasons why.

 **1\.
-You don’t want it to sit too long.** When a home stays on the market for a while, it tends to get “stale,” and fewer people will look at it.
-This means less opportunity for it to sell.
-The longer the house stays on the market, the more buyers will think something’s wrong with it.
+It won’t sell quickly.** If your home doesn’t sell quickly, buyers start wondering, “What’s wrong with it?”
+The longer it stays unsold, the less appealing it becomes.
+That means fewer showings, fewer offers, and way less chance of getting what you’re really hoping for.

 **2\.
-You don’t want lowball offers.** When you overprice a property, some buyers get overly aggressive and come in with offers lower than market value to compensate for the overpricing.
+You’ll get lowball offers.** When buyers see a price tag that’s too high, some might come in aggressively low, trying to “balance out” what they see as an inflated number.
+And trust me, those kinds of offers aren’t fun to deal with.

 {% include pullquote.html %}

 **3\.
-You won’t be satisfied.** You will never be satisfied with the price you end up with if you overprice.
-For example, let’s say your home is worth $500,000, and you decide to list it at $550,000.
-If we end up getting a $500,000 offer, you’ll feel you aren’t getting a good offer because it was priced for more than that.
-In reality, that’s an excellent offer.
+You’ll feel disappointed.** For example, if your home is worth $500,000 but you list it at $550,000, even a fair $500,000 offer will feel like a bad deal.
+You might reject a great offer, thinking it’s not enough.

+**What’s the solution?** Sit down with a real estate agent who knows the market inside and out.
+Look at the data together and set a price that makes sense.
+That way, you’ll sell faster, avoid headaches, and walk away feeling good about the whole process.

-If you have questions about buying, selling, investing, or anything else in the Phoenix real estate market, please feel free to give me a call or send an email.
-I’m always available to help.
+If you’re selling or even just thinking about it and want to talk through your options, I’m here to help.
+Whether it’s pricing your home or anything else in the Phoenix real estate market, feel free to reach out anytime at [**(602) 501-9352**](tel:6025019352) or [**sam@thebrokery.com**](mailto:sam@thebrokery.com).
+I’m always here to help.